cbehan/pycftboot/README.md

         make

 4. Lastly, compile and install [Symengine.py](https://github.com/symengine/symengine.py).

+5. Additionally, extracting the spectrum with PyCFTBoot will require the binary [unisolve](https://numpi.dm.unipi.it/mpsolve-2.2/).

 ## Installation on Mac
 Thanks to Jaehoon Lee for writing these instructions and testing them on OS X 10.11 (El Capitan).